jonasjberg/autonameow/notes/ideas.md

 Data Transformation
 -------------------
-Thoughts on interactions between data-users (`NameBuilder`, analyzers) and data-providers (extractors).
+Thoughts on interactions between data-users ("name builder", analyzers) and data-providers (extractors, analyzers).

 Data is collected by extractors and stored in the `SessionRepository`.
 This data is "raw", I.E. consists of primitives and `datetime`-objects.